Japan in August: Super Hot and Humid Festivals – Not Advised

 It takes place in Nagaoka City, in the northern part of Japan.

-During the festival, thousands of fireworks are launched into the sky, creating a spectacular display of colors and shapes.
+During the festival, thousands of fireworks are launched into the sky, creating a spectacular display of colours and shapes.

-If you’re planning to travel at this time, here’s what you can do in the areas where the weather is bearable.
+If you’re planning to travel now, here’s what you can do in the areas where the weather is bearable.

 Hokkaido

-Hokkaido is Japan’s northernmost island, and it’s known for its cooler temperatures and beautiful scenery.
+Hokkaido is Japan’s northernmost island, known for its cooler temperatures and beautiful scenery.

 It’s a great destination for those looking to escape the heat of the rest of Japan.